All Episodes

 Bill Nelson knows it's not going to change the outcome of this election.

-If every if every mismatch signature ballot was counted now we the according to the the court today we'd be at five thousand statewide if every one of them and and his order today was limited to those who he says were belatedly notified of the mismatch.
+Say what, if every one of them, and his order today was limited to those who he says were belatedly notified of the mismatch.

 They know it's not going to change the Senate race.